Broad-billed parrot

 The broad-billed parrot or raven parrot (Lophopsittacus mauritianus) is a large extinct parrot in the family Psittaculidae.
-It was endemic to the Mascarene island of Mauritius in the Indian Ocean east of Madagascar.
-It is unclear what other species it is most closely related to, but it has been classified as a member of the tribe Psittaculini, along with other Mascarene parrots.
+It was endemic to the Mascarene island of Mauritius.
+The species was first referred to as the "Indian raven" in Dutch ships' journals from 1598 onwards.
+Only a few brief contemporary descriptions and three depictions are known.
+It was first scientifically described from a subfossil mandible in 1866, but this was not linked to the old accounts until the rediscovery of a detailed 1601 sketch that matched both the subfossils and the accounts.
+It is unclear what other species it was most closely related to, but it has been classified as a member of the tribe Psittaculini, along with other Mascarene parrots.
 It had similarities with the Rodrigues parrot (Necropsittacus rodricanus), and may have been closely related.

 The broad-billed parrot's head was large in proportion to its body, and there was a distinct crest of feathers on the front of the head.
 The bird had a very large beak, comparable in size to that of the hyacinth macaw, which would have enabled it to crack hard seeds.
-Subfossil bones indicate that the species exhibited greater sexual dimorphism in overall size and head size than any living parrot.
+Its bones indicate that the species exhibited greater sexual dimorphism in overall size and head size than any living parrot.
 The exact colouration is unknown, but a contemporary description indicates that it had multiple colours, including a blue head, and perhaps a red body and beak.
 It is believed to have been a weak flier, but not flightless.

-The broad-billed parrot was first referred to as the "Indian raven" in Dutch ships' journals from 1598 onwards.
-Only a few brief contemporary descriptions and three depictions are known.
-It was first scientifically described from a subfossil mandible in 1866, but this was not linked to the old accounts until the rediscovery of a detailed 1601 sketch that matched both the subfossils and the accounts.
-The bird became extinct in the 17th century owing to a combination of deforestation, predation by introduced invasive species, and probably hunting as well.
+The species became extinct sometime in the late 17th century due to deforestation, predation by introduced invasive species, and possibly hunting.